01-edu/public/subjects/concatenate/README.md

 ### Instructions

-Write a program that displays all the arguments as a single string by simple putting one after each other.
+Write a program that displays all the arguments as a single string by simply putting one after each other.
 If there are not enough arguments it should display a new line.

 ### Usage